lrassaby/ostracon/README.md

 ![Stack Diagram](stackdiagram.jpg)
 #####Vote Collector

 1. The vote collector is the main 'loop' of the program.
-Its helper recieves requests from the client to connect via SockJS, and the collector spawns off a socket "SocketMouth" process to handle that request and maintain a connection with that particular client.
+Its helper recieves requests from the client to connect via SockJS, and the collector spawns off a socket, AKA ostracon handler process to handle that request and maintain a connection with that particular client.

-2. Each SocketMouth process exists for the lifetime of the connection with the client - it begins when the client connects, and it is responsible for fielding votes from the client.
-Its state represents the last recieved vote, to be queried by the Surveyor threads when they are spawned.
+2. Each ostracon handler process exists for the lifetime of the connection with the client - it begins when the client connects, and it is responsible for fielding votes from the client.
+Its state represents the last received vote, to be queried by the Surveyor threads when they are spawned.
+Each socket has an Erlang process which we call an ostracon handler (see new diagram).
+Each one of these processes takes the votes given by the client and writes to the Vote "database" (an Erlang
+ETS).
+Each handler also reads from the state ETS to update to each client the state of the voting (and in most applications, the state of a game).
+So any new handler that is introduced when a new socket is opened up (new client joins) will be able to read from the State ETS to be caught up with the state of the voting.
+Using an Erlang ETS solves the previous problem of how to get a consistent state  that can be shared among all clients.
-3. At the end of a round of voting, the collector spawns a series of Surveyors that go around to each SocketMouth and send its state to vote collector.
-The vote collector then aggregates these votes and communicates the result to the State Module
+3. At the end of a round of voting, the collector reads all the votes from the Vote ETS and computes a histogram of all the votes for that cycle.
+The histogram is in descending order of most popular vote.
+Once the histogram is computed, it is sent to the callback module and the Vote ETS is wiped clean for the next cycle.

-#####State Module
+#####Callback Module

 This is a configurable module that is responsible for turning the results of a particular round of voting and its associated histogram into a state that can then be communicated back to the client.
 This layer of abstraction allows for the voting mechanism to be integrated into full products we have not yet thought of, and attempts to avoid any assumptions about how the votes will be used.
-It fields messages from the Vote Collector and determines what the SocketMouth will tell the clients.
+It fields messages from the Vote Collector and determines what the ostracon handler will tell the clients.
+The winning vote by default is simply the first entry in the histogram sent by the collector, since the histogram is computed to be in descending order of popular votes.
+It is not necessary for the callback module to directly deal with issues of concurrency--the ostracon package is designed to abstract that part away.

 ## Packages